 Jae Cameron, our Program Associate, has recently completed her Masters in Women’s and Gender Studies at the University of British Columbia.
 She also holds a BA in Women’s and Gender Studies and English Literature from Concordia University in Montreal, Canada.
 Her research focuses have been on LGBTQIA life writing and performance art and on Critical Race perspectives on tourism.
 Jae’s recent publications include “The ‘Experience’ of the Border: Discourses of Authenticity and Violence within the Illegal Border Crossing Experience” in Surfacing and her set of poems, “Spilling”, in The Misadventures of Awkward Queers.

 Jill Dimond PhD, Chief Technical Consultant

-If you are interested in applying to be a member of our board of directors, please send a letter of interest and resume to Executive Director Emily May (EMILY AT IHOLLABACK DOT ORG) before October 1st, 2013.
-The interview process will take place over the fall, and new board members will be added January 1, 2014.
+If you are interested in applying to be a member of our board of directors, please send a letter of interest and resume to Executive Director Emily May (EMILY AT IHOLLABACK DOT ORG).